frequently asked questions ~ yoga

 How soon can I start?

-Ladies are welcome in class from 14 weeks, ideally after you have had your first scan which should confirm how many weeks that you are.
+Ladies are welcome in class from 12 weeks, provided you have had your first scan which should confirm how many weeks that you are.

 What do I need to bring to class?